American Psychological Foundation Board of Trustees

-Dr. Prifitera is president and CEO of Pearson Clinical Assessment/Worldwide Assessment & Information.
-Dr. Prifitera joined Harcourt Assessment, now Pearson, in 1985 and was named president of The Psychological Corporation, a division of which included both the domestic and international clinical businesses.
-Previously he was a vice president and director of its psychological measurement and human resource measurement groups.
-As a senior project director, he developed intellectual, personality and neuropsychological assessments, and coordinated national standardization and validation of psychological assessments.Dr.
 Prifitera is a licensed psychologist and a registered health service provider in psychology, and for a brief time had a private practice in clinical psychology.
-Formerly a staff clinical psychologist at Northwestern Memorial Hospital in Chicago, and assistant professor of clinical psychiatry and behavioral sciences at Northwestern University Medical Center, Dr. Prifitera also served as staff psychologist at Highland Hospital in Asheville, N.C., and adjunct faculty member at Duke University Medical School.
+Formerly a staff clinical psychologist at Northwestern Memorial Hospital in Chicago, and assistant professor of clinical psychiatry and behavioral sciences at Northwestern University Medical Center, Prifitera also served as staff psychologist at Highland Hospital in Asheville, N.C., and adjunct faculty member at Duke University Medical School.
 Prifitera earned his doctorate in clinical psychology at Loyola University and a master's degree in psychology at the University of Illinois.
 He also holds a master's in social science from the University of Chicago, as well as a master's in business administration from Northwestern University's Kellogg School of Management.
 He earned a bachelor's degree in psychology at Syracuse University.

 Sandra L. Shullman, PhD

-Dr. Shullman served as director of managerial effectiveness programs for the Center for Creative Leadership, and worked with numerous research projects and leadership development programs.
+Sandra Shullman served as director of managerial effectiveness programs for the Center for Creative Leadership, and worked with numerous research projects and leadership development programs.
 She is the co-author of “Performance Appraisal on the Line,” and has written articles and book chapters on organizational performance issues.
-Dr. Shullman was formerly principal and senior partner of Organizational Horizons, focusing on executive assessment and development.
+Shullman was formerly principal and senior partner of Organizational Horizons, focusing on executive assessment and development.
 She is an adjunct faculty member for the Cleveland State University Diversity Institute and lectures in executive education at the John Glenn School of Public Policy and the Fisher College of Business at Ohio State University.
 She received her master's degree from Harvard University and her PhD in counseling psychology from The Ohio State University.
-She is a fellow of the American Psychological Association and chairs the APA Workgroup on Executive Coaching.
+She is an APA fellow and chaired the APA work group on executive coaching.

 Archie L. Turner

-Mr. Turner is the chief financial officer of the American Psychological Association, which has an annual budget of $100 million and employs more than 600 staff.
+Archie Turner is the chief financial officer of APA, which has an annual budget of $100 million and employs more than 600 staff.
 Previously, Turner spent 14 years as CFO for The National Academies, which includes the National Academy of Sciences, the Institute of Medicine, the National Academy of Engineering and the National Research Council.
 The academies are private, nonprofit organizations with 1,100 employees and a combined annual budget of $265 million.